-Police: 4 bodies in NY park are apparent homicide victims
+4 dead of injuries consistent with methods used by gang

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+The acquaintance “called saying that my brother was here, dead,” Tigre, 21, said.
+“He just said, ‘I saw your brother dying, and I escaped.’
+That’s the only thing he said.
+He didn’t say nothing else.”

+Sini confirmed to The Associated Press that police had begun a missing-person’s investigation for Jorge Tigre on Tuesday.
+He would not comment on whether the teenager was among those killed.

-Their discovery comes about a month after the arrest of eight MS-13 gang members in connection with the September killings of two teenage girls in nearby Brentwood.
+The discovery of the bodies comes about a month after the arrest of eight MS-13 gang members in connection with the September killings of two teenage girls in nearby Brentwood.

-However, it’s not clear whether the latest incident is related to gang violence.
+Gang violence has been a problem in Central Islip, Brentwood and other Long Island communities for more than a decade, but Suffolk County police and the FBI began pouring resources into a crackdown after the killings of the girls, along with two other Brentwood High School students.

+Prosecutors said Kayla Cuevas, 16, was targeted last summer by a group of four gang members because she had been feuding with MS-13 members at school and on social media.
+The group, which had been driving around looking for gang enemies, attacked when they came across her walking with Nisa Mickens, 15, in the street.
+The inseparable best friends were attacked with a machete and baseball bats, officials said.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.